KrishPraba/TamilWriterIRSystem/README.md

   1. Wikipedia and BeautifulSoup python modules for scraping data
   2. Nltk library for cleaning data
-  3. ElasticSearch for indexing data
+  3. ElasticSearch for indexing and querying data

 **_Project Components_**
   1. Scraping